Face-to-Face Therapy

 • Barrhead (G78): A private garden office.

-• Clarkston (G76): A shared counselling practice with several rooms.
+• Central Glasgow (G2): A shared counselling practice with several rooms.

 Both are quiet, professional spaces.
 Once we confirm your appointment, I'll send full directions and practical details.